GoPy1/docker-fdb-client/README.md

 # Usage

-This images can be used directly as a way to get access to the `fdbcli` utility.
+This image can be used directly as a way to get access to the `fdbcli` utility.

 ``` sh
 # Run a FoundationDB Server